markqvist/Reticulum/README.md

 - An interface status utility called `rnstatus`, that displays information about interfaces
 - The path lookup and management tool `rnpath` letting you view and modify path tables
 - A diagnostics tool called `rnprobe` for checking connectivity to destinations
-- A simple file transfer program called `rncp` making it easy to copy files to remote systems
+- A simple file transfer program called `rncp` making it easy to transfer files between systems
+- The identity management and encryption utility `rnid` let's you manage Identities and encrypt/decrypt files
 - The remote command execution program `rnx` let's you run commands and programs and retrieve output from remote systems

 All tools, including `rnx` and `rncp`, work reliably and well even over very low-bandwidth links like LoRa or Packet Radio.
+For full-featured remote shells over Reticulum, also have a look at the [rnsh](https://github.com/acehoss/rnsh) program.

 ## Supported interface types and devices